-

 The Power of a Personalized Approach: Physicians’ Fight against Misinformation and Vaccine Hesitancy

 “There was so much information out there, I didn’t know what to do.
 I just wish someone had convinced me to get the vaccine,” said a COVID-19 patient we cared for a few days after he had been transferred to the intensive care unit (ICU).
 Each day, we slowly turned up his oxygen.
 Each day, he could only manage a few words at a time as the virus, that has come to dominate all of our lives, ravaged his lungs.
-Every patient we have had in the ICU with COVID-19 in the last ...
+Every patient we have had in the ICU with COVID-19 in the last few months has been unvaccinated.
+Our team developed a practice of asking our unvaccinated patients why ...

 Medication Abortion – Prioritizing Access in 2021 & Onward